The material presented here is for educational purposes only and is not intended to be used as financial, investment, or legal advice.

 10. Expand Your Knowledge

 Free education?
 Yes, please!
 The folks at your local hardware shop probably know a lot more about roofing than their orange-apron-wearing box store counterparts.
 Take advantage of their knowledge and experience.
 Even if you don’t belong to a credit union yet, your local CU also has resources to help you manage your money and reach your financial goals.
-Check out their blog or see if they offer financial literacy webinars.
-This content is typically free and available to everyone.

 Whether you’re buying local or banking with a local credit union, one thing is certain: you’re helping your community.
 It isn’t just about local pride.
-From keeping more dollars in your local economy to aiding organizations that give back, supporting local business can have a huge impact.
+From keeping more dollars in your local economy to aiding organizations that give back, supporting local businesses can have a huge impact.
 So, the next time you need to shop for a gift or make a deposit, consider putting your money where your heart is — right here in Arizona!

 2For consumer and home equity loans, subject to credit approval and applies to new money loans.
 May not be combined with any other rate discounts or promotional offers.
 Must be Rewards Member or Rewards+ Member for a minimum of six months per calendar year to be eligible for cash back.
 Additional restrictions apply.
 See Statements of Terms, Conditions and Disclosures for full details.